 - It’s very quiet at 71 dBA operational noise level.

 - Efficient high-pressure technology allows for longer pump and motor life.

 - Simple regulator nobs to fine-tune your working air pressure.

-- 2 Outlets which are air-regulated quick connection points.
+- 1 Outlet which is air-regulated quick connection points.